top of page

 Faster Delivery

 Iterative sprints lead to progress made in increments, allowing for quicker delivery of animation segments and early feedback.
-To elaborate further, if mistakes are caught early for example, there’s much less to go through to correct—especially so if it was a mistake that affects what comes after it.
+To elaborate further, if mistakes are caught early, for example, there’s much less to go through to correct.

 Higher Quality